how-hunting-can-add-to-your-outdoor-experience-dirtbadreams.com

 Michelle Beadle

 Michelle currently resides in South Central Alaska and works as an environmental technician for the Native Village of Eklutna performing fish, wildlife, and habitat surveys in an effort to restore their historic lands to their traditional bounty.
-When not at work, you can fine her hiking, skiing, climbing, horseback riding, running, biking, hunting, fishing, or trying out new ways to explore the outdoors.
+When not at work, you can find her hiking, skiing, climbing, horseback riding, running, biking, hunting, fishing, or trying out new ways to explore the outdoors.
 She can be found on Instagram under michelle_ventures.
 To learn more about the river restoration project, visit eklutnariver.org.

 Leave a Reply